top of page

 As a Trustee I hope to bring my experience in community formation and engagement, pastoral work and amateur pantomime, to assisting the team as it moves into the exciting next phase of its life.

-Aqeel Kapasi
+Aqeel Kapsai

 Associate Artists